laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

   - Check out the "How-To-Use" video here: [Icarus Mod Tutorial - Pete's Circle Builder](https://youtu.be/SJcZWr_o7Ss?si=FZMb4t0TDTvUwx1F)
   - Recommended to use for single player client only.
 Dedicated server & multiplayer NOT supported for this module.

+- Introduces a new item called "Pete's Toilet", craftable at the Fabricator Bench
+  - The toilet can also be used to craft specialty toxic items, including:
+    - Guano			Best ingredient to create biofuel in a composter!
+    - Condensed Enzymes		Used to craft statues at the Decoration Bench
+    - Synthetic Enzymes		Used as fuel for the Localized Terraforming Device

 ### 2. Custom_Options (Jimk72):
 Mod by JimK72 that introduces an interface to set various settings like Jump height, Map Markers, Caves/Ore Deposits, etc...